argonautproject/provider-directory/pages/_includes/argo-endpoint-search.md

 **Example:** GET [base]/Endpoint?organization=2354

-*Support:* Mandatory to suppport search by organization.
+*Support:* Mandatory to support search by organization.

 *Implementation Notes:* Search based on organization  [(how to search by reference)].